mare-imbrium/fff-cr/README.md

 ## Installation

-HOW TO INSTALL CRYSTAL executable ?
+???
+HOW TO INSTALL a CRYSTAL executable ?

-Copy files over or clone repo.
+- Copy files over or clone repo.
-Run crystal build src/fff.cr
+- crystal build src/fff.cr
-Copy fff to ~/bin or any other directory in PATH.
+- Copy fff to ~/bin or any other directory in PATH.
+- Log file is written to ~/tmp/fff.log

 ## Usage

-Just run it, ok ?

-  fff
+$  fff

 ## Development